 This afternoon, visit the Western Hills, often referred to as 'Sleeping Beauty Hills'.
-Dine on local Across the Bridge Noodles in the evening.
+Dine on local Across the Bridge Noodles in the evening before an optional Dynamic Yunnan Show excursion (payable locally).

 Kunming Stone Forest - Located 120 kilometres south east of Kunming, the Stone Forest consists of thousands of narrow, fantastically shaped pillars of rock, scattered over an area of more than 80 hectares.
 The park is designed so that you can follow a walkway through the formations of water pools and grey pinnacles, the tallest of which is over 30 metres high.